jdrsn/slate/source/includes/_users.md

 ```

 <br/>
+The JSON-encoded response contains the `id` of the newly created user.
+A custom user id can be set directly in the request body as `_id`.
 You are free to add any data to a `u` object.
 The `p` property is encrypted and never shown in the results.

 ### URL parameters

-In the request URL, you must replace the parameters below with your respective data.
+In the request URL, you must replace the parameters below (excluding `u`) with your respective data.

 Parameter | Description | Required
 --------- | ----------- |  -----------